HuyNVuong/Traffic-Simulator/README.md

 ```
 git push -u origin new_branch
 ```
-* To merge a branch :
+* To merge a branch:
 ```
 git checkout master
 git merge branch_to_merge